Quantum Interference and the Limits of Separability: III. General Interference Phenomena

 Now we are almost ready to execute the previously announced step of abstraction and generalization: instead of considering only those phenomena in which events $(\mathbf{a},b)$ correspond to configurations of certain devices at times of interaction with certain particles and that generate $I_m \neq 0$, let us tentatively consider \textit{any} phenomenon in which certain mutually spacelike separated events $\mathbf{a}$ and an event $b$ lying in their common causal future are so correlated as to satisfy $I_m \neq 0$.
 The class of phenomena that we have tentatively just referred to is rather vast, and contains many other phenomena alongside our semi-general interference experiments.
 In fact, it includes also those phenomena in which the correlation between $\mathbf{a}$ and $b$ is not established by some mediator, but is adjusted by some common cause, such as, for instance, a trivialized multiple-slit experiment in which the particle is sent through the slits, but its subsequent trajectory is manipulated by an agent that knows the values of $\mathbf{a}$.
 We will naturally want to exclude such pathologically trivial correlations from our category of interest and focus only on those cases where the occurrence of events $\mathbf{a}$ is, in a certain sense, causally relevant for the occurrence of event $b$.
-In order to do that, however, we will need to pause and tread more carefully by introducing some auxiliary definitions.
+In order to do that, however, we will need to pause and tread more carefully by introducing some auxiliary definitions.\footnote{The definitions that will follow will feature some unfamiliar concepts and notations.
+A summary of the most relevant ones is provided in Appendix 0.}

 Again, the category of phenomena that we are after include, roughly speaking, all those phenomena in which certain mutually spacelike separated events $\mathbf{a}$ and an event $b$ lying in their common causal future are so correlated as to satisfy $I_m \neq 0$, but without there being a conspiratorial common cause that trivializes this correlation.
 We are clearly thereby concerned with examples pertaining to the wide category of \textit{statistical phenomena}, that is, phenomena that can be described by probability distributions over spatiotemporally localized events.
 More precisely, a statistical phenomenon is a phenomenon that can be described by a \textit{probabilistic-event model}, specified as follows.\footnote{The category of statistical phenomena and their correlative category of probabilistic event models were introduced in (Horvat, 2025), which also contains a discussion of how quantum phenomena are to be incorporated therein.}